International Programs supports and coordinates faculty engagement through out-bound and in-bound international activity.

 Faculty who have offered an education abroad course before need to send an EHE Information page to begin the process for offering the course again.

-Faculty who are conducting or presenting research can apply to the EHE Research Office for support.
+Faculty who are conducting or presenting research can apply to the EHE Office of Research for support.

 The College of Education and Human Ecology is offering a unique opportunity for faculty and staff to contribute to the accomplishment of University and College level strategic goals related to the building of a global presence.
 Members of the College are encouraged to propose new or re-envisioned, innovative, sustainable and self-sufficient international activities for undergraduate and graduate students, staff and faculty, including but not limited to study tours, research projects, professional development activities, distance or blended courses and summer activities.
 All international engagement is valued by the College.
 EHE International Programs Funds for Faculty are intended to support seed or start-up initiatives.
 They can be used for any kinds of support, but travel is a common request.